 There was a sandwich guy making the most delicious sandwiches outside the boutique.
 You know in India, you can shop and eat at the same time with no issues.
 Lol.
 Needless to say, I was in heaven because the food in India is pure heaven.

 In any case, I had my first Bombay Sandwich in Santa Cruz and it was absolutely delicious.
-I had to open up the sandwich to dissect it and replicate it.
+I had to open up the veggie sandwich to dissect it and replicate it.

 Indian Street Food is pure comfort.
 A Bombay Grilled Sandwich is a must when it comes to street food.

-What is Bombay Grilled Sandwich?
+What is a Bombay Grilled Sandwich?

-Although the sandwich sounds basic, the combination of all the veggies, cheese, chutney, and butter is delectable.
+The combination of all the veggies, cheese, chutney, and butter is delectable.
 Trust me!

 Bombay Grilled Sandwich is: